 Do we even need 6G?

 The need to deploy edge computing to ensure overall throughput and low latency for ultra-reliable, low latency communications solutions is an important driver for 6G, as is the need to support machine-to-machine communication in the internet of things (IoT).
 Furthermore, a strong relationship has been identified between future 6G solutions and high-performance computing (HPC).
-While some of the IoT device data will be handled by edge computing resources, much of it will require processing by more centralized HPC resources.
+While some of the IoT and mobile device data will be handled by edge computing resources, much of it will require processing by more centralized HPC resources.

 This diagram illustrates some of the capabilities that 6G is expected to provide.